Blanking Panels: Why Your Server Rack Needs Them

 - Reduced Efficiency – Having a larger area to move the air will cause the air to flow less efficiently than planned, which can cause other cooling problems.

-Essential for Cooling
+Essential for Server Rack Cooling

 Cleaner Rack with Less Dust

-Properly installed filler panels will also help to reduce any issues you have with dust.
+Properly installed blanking panels will also help to reduce any issues you have with dust.
 While a data center should have its air filtered, it is almost impossible to eliminate every bit of dust.
 In order to keep that dust from finding its way into your servers and other equipment, you need to make sure it is blown out of a server rack as fast as possible.
-The filler panels will help to facilitate this by ensuring the airflow is undisturbed and able to move as designed.
+The blanking panels will help to facilitate this by ensuring the airflow is undisturbed and able to move as designed.

-The first thing that people will notice about a server rack with filler panels is that it looks much nicer than if there were just openings in the rack.
+The first thing that people will notice about a server rack with blanking panels is that it looks much nicer than if there were just openings in the rack.
 While aesthetics certainly aren’t the most important thing when it comes to housing computer equipment, it is still well worth noting.
 In some industries, making sure the equipment looks great will help to impress clients, and therefore drive increased sales.
 In others, it will simply show that the racks are properly set up for optimal airflow, which all IT professionals know is essential.